aritchie/blog/input/posts/introducingshiny.md

 using System;
 using System.Threading;
 using System.Threading.Tasks;
-using Acr;
+using Shiny;
-using Acr.Beacons;
+using Shiny.Beacons;
-using Acr.BluetoothLE.Central;
+using Shiny.BluetoothLE.Central;
-using Acr.Locations;
+using Shiny.Locations;
-using Acr.Jobs;
+using Shiny.Jobs;
-using Acr.Net.Http;
+using Shiny.Net.Http;
-using Acr.Notifications;
+using Shiny.Notifications;
 using Samples.Models;